Overview of Umbrella

 By pursuing these goals together, we will reduce the impact of disability on families today and create a fully inclusive world tomorrow.

-Umbrella is a local charity, strongly influenced by parents and carers of disabled children.
-As a local charity we are constantly growing and changing to meet the needs of local families with disabled children.
+Umbrella is a local charity, strongly influenced by parents and carers of disabled children and young adults.
+As a local charity, we are constantly growing and changing to meet the needs of local families with disabled children and young adults.

 Umbrella provides services from a wide range of venues across Derbyshire.
 We have an office within the Ronnie MacKeith Child Development Centre at the Royal Derby Hospital.
 Umbrella House in Mackworth is used as a venue for a wide range of Umbrella services and activities.

-Umbrella welcomes contact from anyone connected with a disabled child or young person – including parents, carers, grandparents, social workers, teachers and youth workers.
+Umbrella welcomes contact from anyone connected with a disabled child or young adult – including (but not limited to) parents, carers, grandparents, social workers, teachers and youth workers.

 Always informed by the needs and experiences of parents and carers of disabled children and of young adults themselves, we will be: